Structure of the Italian Navy: 10th Coastal Naval Group

-The 10th Naval Coastal Group is the naval component of the United Nations' mission: Multinational Force and Observers, which guards the Egypt-Israeli border in the Sinai peninsula.
+The 10th Naval Coastal Group (Comando Decimo Gruppo Navale Costiero - COMGRUPNAVCOST DIECI) is the naval component of the United Nations' mission: Multinational Force and Observers, which guards the Egypt-Israeli border in the Sinai peninsula.
 The 10th Coastal Naval Group is based in Sharm El Sheikh in Egypt and patrols the Straits of Tiran and Gulf of Aqaba.
-The group consists of three Esploratore-class coastal patrol boats, with the fourth boat of the class Staffetta having returned to Italy in 2014 and being homeported as of 2020 at La Maddalena.
+The 3rd Naval Division's Esploratore-class coastal patrol boats rotate to the region for the mission.